|

 century are the products of this kind of education

+system.
 The second great harm this education system does

 is to entirely distance education from religion,